gked/EditContext/ImageResource-color_scheme/explainer.md

 </figure>

 In the default colors of Windows 10 (and Dark Mode), the taskbar is black and the green color of the icon has a contrast ratio of 5.84:1, which is enough to meet WCAG AA for user interface components.
-By contrast, in Windows 10’s Light Mode, the very same logo is set against a medium grey background and only achieves a conrast ratio of 1.56:1.
+By contrast, in Windows 10’s Light Mode, the very same logo is set against a medium grey background and only achieves a contrast ratio of 1.56:1.
 This is but one example.
 Enabling developers to indicate different image asset options for different color schemes would help avoid this issue.

 In their implementation of Windows’ Jump List feature, [the Twitter PWA implements white PNG icons](#twitter):